Political and Social Trends in the Middle East

 Political and social changes underway across the region with insights for U.S. policy.

 Major political changes have taken place in the Middle East over the past several years, and that trend is unlikely to abate any time soon.
-From the Tunisian revolution that began in December 2010 to Egypt’s political transition, Libya’s revolution, Yemen’s transfer of power and Syria’s ongoing civil war, a region long seen as stagnant has repeatedly witnessed the influence of newly empowered publics on political life.
+From the Tunisian revolution that began in December 2010 to Egypt’s political transition, Libya’s revolution and ongoing strife, Syria’s civil war, and the advance of the Islamic State in Syri and Iraq, a region long seen as stagnant has repeatedly witnessed the influence of newly empowered publics on political life.
 The Middle East Program has consistently paid close attention to the long-term social, economic, and political drivers of change in the region, and it continues to closely analyze the political changes underway across the Middle East to provide insights and recommendations for U.S. policy.

 Recent Publications and Events

 The United States must increasingly address a mutating set of foes.
 Victory is unlikely to be found through defeating and eliminating these groups.
 Instead, the United States must work to change the political and social conditions that allow them to thrive.

 Sectarian difference in the Middle East isn’t new, but its overwhelming importance is.

 It is hard to find a state in the region that doesn’t see some advantage to escalating violence in Iraq, as long as the violence can be contained.

 John P. Entelis and Robert P. Parks shared their different but complementary analyses of Algerian society and politics following the re-election of President Abdelaziz Bouteflika.

 While many in the United States seem content to let Egypt drift into the arms of deep-pocketed Gulf monarchies, the smarter strategy is for the United States to prioritize finding common ground with those monarchies to steer Egypt in a more promising direction.